 $P_{\rm vel}$ is based on each star's heliocentric, line-of-sight velocity and, for consistency's sake, is calculated using a similar probability distribution as $P_{\rm CMD}$.
 For a star with velocity $v \pm \delta_v$, its membership probability based on velocity, $P_{\rm vel}$, is calculated as (see Figure \ref{fig:membership}b):

 where $v_{W1} = -12.8$ \kms, the systemic velocity of W1, and $\sigma_v = 4.8$ \kms, the velocity dispersion of W1, as determined by \cite{willman2011}.
-We multiply the velocity dispersion by three to loosen the distribution and avoid artificially biasing the sample towards the priors.
+We multiply the velocity dispersion by 3 to loosen the distribution and avoid artificially biasing the sample toward the priors.